 What is the 3D metallic liquid drop generator?

-The metallic liquid drop tool renders a subdivided icosphere with MeshPhysicalMaterial shading — combining metallic reflections, optional volumetric-style transmission, clearcoat gloss, and HDR lighting so droplets read like mercury, tinted oil, or glossy gel.
-Designers orbit the preview, adjust pulse motion, and export PNG heroes without importing meshes into desktop DCC apps for every palette tweak.
+The metallic liquid drop tool renders a subdivided icosphere with MeshPhysicalMaterial shading — combining metallic reflections, optional volumetric-style transmission, clearcoat gloss, and your choice of HDR environment so droplets read like mercury, tinted oil, or glossy gel.
+Choose the canvas backdrop, freeze pulse for stills, auto-spin the camera, copy shareable URLs, and export solid or transparent PNG heroes without importing meshes into desktop DCC apps for every palette tweak.

 How to dial chrome versus jelly